w3c/webappsec/specs/subresourceintegrity/spec.markdown

 or execute resources that fail an integrity check, <em>but</em> MUST [report a violation][].

+On a failed integrity check, an <code>error</code> event is thrown.
+Developers wishing to provide a canonical fallback resource are encouraged to catch this
+<code>error</code> event and provide an appropriate handler to replace the
+failed resource with a different one.
+{:.note}

 [csp]: http://w3.org/TR/CSP2
 [report a violation]: http://www.w3.org/TR/CSP2/#report-a-violation
 [integrity policy]: #dfn-integrity-policy